-Unfortunately, a great number of businesses feel they can’t reap enough value from the market bringing $189.1 billion of worldwide revenue these days (IDC).
+Unfortunately, a great number of businesses feel they can’t reap enough value from the market bringing $297.28 billions of worldwide revenue these days (Global Newswire).
 They name data siloing, lack of time to sort through data, and insufficient resources as the main culprits.

 Chatbots won’t solve all the issues tied to unused data but can provide real insights into customers’ preferences by collecting, monitoring, and tracking large data volumes from customer interactions.
 Chatbots learn progressively; they communicate with customers, obtain valuable details, and feed the latter to the knowledge base to enhance future interactions.
 They can also automate data retrieval processes and extract data from different business systems, such as ERP, CRM, internal collaboration spaces, etc., to grow their knowledge and gain a wider context in the next conversations.

 Chatbots armed with AI and machine learning capabilities can be used to gather information about processes, take actions, switch to a different task, and interact with employees.
 They help businesses find answers to critical questions about target buyers, such as: